 Sarah King of SMC Pneumatics said: “We began our partnership with Worktree in January 2022 and in that time, our staff have engaged with 450 students.
 Everyone who has participated has found the experience very rewarding with many finishing one session and immediately booking in another one.
 Winning the award was a lovely surprise and we can’t wait to bring more staff on board in attending the career sessions.”

-Suzanne Moss of Ringway Infrastructure Services said: “Ringway are delighted to support Worktree and actively encourage our teams to attend the Career Workout Sessions.
+Suzanne Moss of Ringway Infrastructure Services said: “Ringway are pleased to support Worktree and actively encourage our teams to attend the Career Workout Sessions.
 Our staff always enjoy the sessions, ranging from Directors and Senior Managers to Highways Apprentices, all have a huge amount of experience to share as well as raise the profile of a career in highways and women in the construction industry and we are proud to have attended a number of sessions which have reached almost 500 students last year”.

 Emily Rowley of KPMG said: “KPMG are delighted to have been put forward for an award after devoting 53 hours, and meeting 1,392 students over the last year.
 Worktree is a great resource which I wish I had when I was at secondary school, as I didn’t know the alternative pathways as my school sixth form were constantly pushing everyone to go to university.
 Allowing an insight and inspiring young people to believe that success is subjective allows them to really believe and motivate them to see that they can have the career that they dream of, and employers aren’t necessarily looking out for just qualifications.
 KPMG are looking forward to attending more sessions over the foreseeable future to continue inspiring the next generation!”